01011011/aks-argocd-helm-appset/README.md

 # 🚀 AKS + ArgoCD + Helm + GitHub + ApplicationSets: Full Solution

 This guide will help you provision an AKS cluster, install ArgoCD, connect it to your GitHub repo, and deploy a sample Helm app using ApplicationSets.
-All steps are copy-paste ready!
+All steps are copy-paste ready and use generic placeholders—replace them with your own values as needed.

 ---

 ## 1️⃣ Terraform: Provision AKS & Install ArgoCD

-Create a file named `main.tf` in your project root with the following content:
+Create a file named `main.tf` in your project root with the following content (update resource names, locations, and values as needed):

 ```hcl
 provider "azurerm" {